snow-hai/Libadwaita-KDE/README.md

 # Libadwaita KDE

-A attempt at porting the Libadwaita look to KDE/Qt.
+A attempt at porting the Libadwaita look to KDE/Qt. <br>
 This is a work in progress, install scripts, and further things will be added in the future.

 ---

-### Next Steps
-- Building of the following Themes is planned to be nearly fully automated
-  - KColorSchemes
-  - Kvantum
-  - Fcitx5
-- More accuracy in the Plasma Style
-- Finish all remaining colorschemes/accent colors.
-- *Once above is done* Make a unified install script that runs builds for everything.

----

-**Repositories:** [GitLab](https://gitlab.com/sabaneko/Libadwaita-KDE) [GitHub](https://github.com/nukusaba/Libadwaita-KDE).
+**Repositories:** [GitLab](https://gitlab.com/snow-hai/Libadwaita-KDE) [GitHub](https://github.com/snow-hai/Libadwaita-KDE).
 These repositories are automaticaly mirrored.
 However if you want to contribute please do so on the GitLab.

 ---